 Separately, there are state programs that help reduce the cost of making energy-efficient home improvements.
 While they may not impact your home improvement tax deductions, the programs will help with financing and contribute to saving money on monthly utilities.

 For example, home energy checkups identify inefficient areas in your home.
 High quality energy checkups provide recommendations to address any issues.

 3. Business-Related Home Improvement Tax Deductions

 The home office tax deduction is a great way to depreciate the home improvement cost for people with a home business.

 To qualify for the home office deduction, homeowners must have a legitimate business that uses an exclusive portion of the house for regular business use.

 Another similar provision relates to those that rent a portion of their home.
 The tax deduction allows for depreciation of any home improvement expense as a rental expense.
 Deduct the home improvement expense from your rental income.
-However, like the office example, deduct a pro rata portion of any improvement that benefit the entire house.
+However, like the office example, deduct a pro-rata portion of any improvement that benefits the entire house.

 We can leverage our relationships with utility companies to help process and available rebates and offer financing to help make the necessary improvements today!

 For any home improvement projects that require plumbing, electric, HVAC needs or you are interested in reducing your carbon footprint and improving your energy efficiency, then let us know if you have any questions.